fabianmartins/alienattack.workshop/README.md

 So, **find the limits for this architecture considering that at this moment we will have only one (1) shard for Kinesis Data Streams**.

+Tips:
+- What are the limits for Kinesis Streams, for one shard?
+- How the integration Lambda-Kinesis is affected if we have more users?
+Do we need to worry with the "batch size" for the Lambda-Kinesis integration?
+Or we just need to fine tune it?
+- How do we scale DynamoDB?
+Do we need to do something about it?

 ## Cleaning up the environment